-During Easter Break 2018, the school, PTA, parents and staff teamed together to convert a patch of lawn (that was unusable during winter months) into a 'quiet area' which alllowed pupils to use the area all year round.
+The school, PTA, parents and staff teamed together to convert a patch of lawn (that was unusable during winter months) into a 'quiet area' which alllowed pupils to use the area all year round.
 Pupils are able to read, draw and socialise in this new area at break times.
 It also provided an additional outside space for learning.

 Renewal of Fences

-The SLT enlisted the help of the MCVP, a team of volunteers to source materials and labour for fences around the quiet area and to section off the pond.
+The school enlisted the help of the MCVP, a team of volunteers to source materials and labour for fences around the quiet area and to section off the pond.
 It was wonderful way to further strengthen the community links.
 Many thanks to all of the volunteers who contributed.

-This summer, a team of parents and staff worked together to develop and install an amazing sensory garden which has been a popular part of the outdoor area.
+Recently, a team of parents and staff worked together to develop and install an amazing sensory garden which has been a popular part of the outdoor area.
 Thank you again for all who helped in making this new area become a reality.